apulbere/scala-state-machine/README.md

 Scala state machine
 ## Features
 * fluent builder for state machine setup
-* comprehensive error message when setup is incomplete or faulty, e. g.:
+* comprehensive error message when setup is incomplete or faulty, e. g.
 ```
 Invalid state machine:
     initial state is not defined